-Parking brake bedding
+Parking brake break-in

-The parking brake shoes must be "bedded down" whenever the stopping effect of the parking brake is weakened or whenever the parking brake shoes and/or drum/rotors are replaced, in order to assure the best brake performance.
+Break in the parking brake shoes whenever the stopping effect of the parking brake is weakened or whenever the parking brake shoes and/or drum/rotors are replaced, in order to assure the best brake performance.
 This procedure is described in the vehicle service manual and can be performed by a NISSAN dealer.